Your child is priceless...

 Begin the search by calling your local experts – your Child Care Resources & Referral agency (CCR&R).
 CCR&Rs can give you the facts about child care.
 They can also provide a list of child care options and available financial assistance in your area.

-When you are at work, you want to know that your child is getting the kind of high-quality care that all children need to be health, happy and ready for school.
+When you are at work, you want to know that your child is getting the kind of high-quality care that all children need to be healthy, happy and ready for school.

 The Check It Out checklist in this brochure helps you evaluate the value of the child are you are buying for your family.
 You can use this checklist in a child care center, a family child care home (care in someone’s home), or for an in-home provider who comes to your home.